20 Eco Tips To Be A More Eco Friendly Household In 2022

 13. Rent 👕Try renting your clothes from places such as OnLoan and HURR.
 Renting clothes not only saves you money and wardrobe space but significantly reduces the amount of fabric ending up in landfill each year.
 Plus, you will never run out of clothes to wear!

 14. Donate 👛 With Thrift all you have to do is send them your clothes and they will do the rest.
 In return you gain credit to shop their online second-hand store or you can donate to a charity of your choice.
 You could even challenge yourself to do a 'one-in one-out' system where you only buy something else once you have donated.

 15. Get to know your fave clothing brands ♻ Support brands who are open about their supply chain.
 Lucy & Yak are a clothing brand who are 'responsibly new' which means their clothes are organic, recycled and long lasting, you can even find out exactly who made your item of clothing on their website (just to name just a few of the great things that they do!).
 If only all clothing brands were like them...

 🏡 Don't rush into decorating your home, try and be mindful of what you are buying and think of it as a long-term investment rather than a quick fix.
 Remember, your home should improve your happiness and wellbeing...

 16. Longevity♾ When you’re deciding to decorate or update your home try to invest in high-quality and ethically sourced items which are built to last.
-Bedfolk bedding, Coat paint and Stitched curtains are amongst our favourites.
-More and more places are providing furniture made from recycled materials too, IKEA for example, now make chairs made from recycled plastic.
-Get 10% off any order over £50 at Coat with the code SEEP10.
+Bedfolk bedding, Coat paint, Sloane & Sons garden furniture, and Stitched curtains are amongst our favourites.

 17. Vinterior 🪑 Have a day out at a local vintage market or vintage shop, vintage items can really add character to a space as well as being a lot of fun to find.